Jessene/gopher-tortoise-camera-analysis/README.md

    - Key packages: `vegan`, `BiodiversityR`, `adespatial`, `VennDiagram`, `tidyverse`

 ### Generated Figures
-- **Figure 3:** Venn diagram of species overlap between study locations
+The Venn diagram of species overlap (venn_diagram.png) is included in this repository, reproduced with Gopher Tortoise observations added to the species counts.

-- **Figure 4:** Species accumulation curves for each study location
-- **Figure 5:** β-diversity partitioning plot showing turnover and nestedness components
+The species accumulation curves and the β-diversity partitioning were also produced in this code.
+Those figures are published in Huffman et al. 2025 and are not reproduced here; please see the paper for the published versions.

 ## Repository Contents

 - `camera_study_clean_v2.R` - Main analysis script (cleaned and organized)
 - `README.md` - This file
+- `venn_diagram.png` - Species overlap figure
+- `CITATION.cff` - Citation metadata
+- `LICENSE` - MIT License

 ## Software Requirements